 The Preparing Future Faculty and Professionals (PFFP) Annual Pathways Conference includes the Three Minute Thesis (3MT) and Three Minute Pitch (3MP) competitions.
 Three Minute Thesis (3MT®) celebrates the exciting research conducted by PhD students.
 Developed by The University of Queensland (UQ), the exercise cultivates students’ academic, presentation, and research communication skills.
 The competition supports their capacity to effectively explain their research in three minutes, in a language appropriate to a non-specialist audience.

 Is it possible to communicate a thesis in three minutes?
-Ten PhD students proved they could by participating in the 2017 IUPUI Three Minute Thesis Competition, which occurred during the annual Preparing Future Faculty and Professionals (PFFP) Annual Pathways Conference last month in Hine Hall.
-Antja-Voy Hartley from the School of Medicine, Department of Pharmacology and Toxicology, won the competition.
-The runner-up and People's Choice Award winner was Janet Panoch, from the School of Liberal Arts, Department of Communication Studies.
+PhD students proved they could by participating in the 2019 IUPUI Three Minute Thesis Competition, which occurred during the annual Preparing Future Faculty and Professionals (PFFP) Annual Pathways Conference last year in the Campus Center.
+Elizabeth Swallow from the School of Medicine, Department of Anatomy and Cell Biology, won the 3 Minute Thesis competition.

 Three Minute Thesis (3MT®), developed by The University of Queensland, cultivates students’ academic, presentation, and research communication skills.
 The competition supports their capacity to effectively explain their research in three minutes, in a language appropriate to a non-specialist audience.